No, I am not quite Bill Dauterive levels of sad, yet…

-Eating healthy on a budget is an exercise in trade-offs and learning which one’s are the best takes time.
+Eating healthy on a budget is an exercise in trade-offs, and learning which ones are the best for you takes time.

-The cheapest foods are rarely good quality and the most expensive are rarely the best.
-Do some research on brands and also make note of it after you buy it.
+The cheapest foods are rarely good quality, and the most expensive are rarely the best.
+Do some research on brands.
 This takes a bit of time and trial and error to balance quality with price.

 There is an endless supply of healthy recipes online and cooking tips.
 Many of these sites have basic cooking and shopping tutorials to help you get started.

 The elements of food

 Butter, not margarine.
-It is more expensive but so much better for you and anything you use it in will taste better.
+It is more expensive but so much better for you, and anything you make with it will taste better.

 Spices, of course, are a must.
 Which ones depend on what kind of foods you like.
-I tend to keep Italian, Mexican, Chinese, and Thai spices around.
-Along with some low sodium spice blends.
-I do not add much salt to anything I make but I keep sea salt around for eggs and baking recipes.
+I tend to stock Italian, Mexican, Chinese, and Thai spices, along with some low sodium spice blends.
+I do not add much salt to anything I make, but I keep sea salt around for eggs and baking recipes.
 It is also good for removing the nasty taste of canned tomatoes.

-I also have harder to find spice blends like ras el hanout for Moroccan foods.
+I also have some harder-to-find spice blends like ras el hanout for Moroccan foods.

 I use both fresh and dried.
-Stocking up is quite expensive but the good news is that the dry spices last a good while.
-I buy them on a rotational basis so I don’t run out of everything at the same time.
+Stocking up is quite expensive, but the good news is that the dry spices last a good while.
+I buy them on a rotation, so I don’t run out of everything simultaneously.
 Buy a few each trip to the store until you have a good variety of spices.

-Grow spices if you can, it is nice to have fresh spices and is a cheap way to do it.
-They are very easy to grow.
+Grow spices if you can.
+It is nice to have fresh spices on hand and is a cheap way to do it.
+They are easy to grow.

 Canned items like tomatoes, evaporated and condensed milk, and powdered milk are good to keep around.

-Even if you do not bake bread or cakes, good quality flour is a must for things like cooking roux for sauces.
-Oat, quinoa, chickpea flours are also useful for various things but some of these are a bit expensive.
-Good quality sugars, also.
-You can bake on the cheap but it will not be healthy.
+Even if you do not bake bread or cakes, good quality flour is a must for cooking roux, for instance.
+Oat, quinoa, chickpea flours are useful for various things, but they are expensive.
+Good quality sugars, you can bake on the cheap, but it will not be healthy.

 I use eggs a lot as standalone, either fried or pressure cooked or boiled if you don’t have a pressure cooker.

-If you buy cheese buy the best quality you can.
-American cheese is simply garbage but generic versions are even worse than that.
+If you buy cheese, buy the best quality you can.
+American cheese is simply garbage, but generic versions are even worse than that.
 This is the cheese that typically comes sliced.
 Worse than that is Velveeta.

-Jasmine and brown rice, quinoa, hemp hearts, rolled oats, and buckwheat can be stored for a fair amount of time.
+Jasmine and brown rice, dry beans and peas, quinoa, hemp hearts, rolled oats, and buckwheat can be stored for a fair amount of time.
 Steel-cut oats do not last as long.
-Dry peas and beans also.

 I would count canned tomatoes in various forms as an element of food.
-I don’t make spaghetti and other Italian red sauces very often but it also has its uses in pot roasts and other stews and some types of soup.
 If you can grow it, that is much better than even fresh tomatoes in the store.
 Any tomato-based sauce is a million times better with fresh tomatoes but is a little more work.

-Some of the above is a little pricey but buying them in bulk or large packages will save a lot of money.
+Some of the above are a little pricey but buying them in bulk or in large packages will save money.